89netraM/bouncing-balls/README.md

 # Bouncing Balls

-Physics simulator with 2D balls for DAT026 as Chalmers University of Technology.
+Physics simulator with 2D balls for DAT026 at Chalmers University of Technology.

 ## Development